GaijinEntertainment/daScript/README.md

 9/24/2021
   * bug fixed - value[] arrays were considered value types due to the bug. additional cleanup of 'isSimpleType' function without arguments, which was only used in the dereferencing test.
   * bug fixed - numbers which look like octal in C++ were not parsing correctly. a = 08 was parsing as 0. now its 8.
+  * feature - TypeInfo and StructInfo now contain two new flags (flag_heapGC and flag_stringHeapGC).
+GC uses those flags to disable walking specific data types.
+This has overall positive effect on performance, mainly for the arrays.

 9/23/2021
   * stb_truetupe integrated. opengl_ttf wrapper under dasGlfw helps with rendering as well (see 06_hello_ttf example)